mjtarter/elevated-third-challenge/readme.md

 ## Site Setup

 Download et-dev.tar.gz.
 All WP files are included in et-dev-challenge folder.
-To setup DB, import et-dev-challenge/code-challenge.sql.
+To setup DB, create DB with name "dev-challenge" and import et-dev-challenge/code-challenge.sql.

 ## Author